okta/odyssey/packages/docs/components/tab.md

 <Description>

-Use tabs sparingly.
-Limit Tabs to one per page, and refrain from including a second set of Tabs within a tabpanel.
+Use Tab sparingly.
+Limit the Tab component to one per page, and refrain from including a second set of Tabs within a tabpanel.

 </Description>